speguero/wm-stat-pwr/README.md

 ```

     ___________________________
    |                           |_
    |   B A T T E R I E E E S   | |
    |   *- - - - - - - - - -*   |_|
    |___________________________|

 ```

-`batterieees` is a simple battery status indicator script for the `i3blocks` status bar.
+`batterieees` is a battery status indicator script for the `i3blocks` status bar.

-It determines the overall percentage and state of one or more batteries present within a machine and presents that information to a user.
+It determines the overall percentage and state of one or more batteries present within a machine and presents that information to a user in a simple format.